walkerbunch/Project-3-Web-App-Dev/README.md

 # Project-3-Web-App-Dev
 Web App Dev Project 3: Implementing an API

-This web app uses React, JSX, and TheCocktailDB API to generate a random drink.
+This web app uses React, JSX, and TheCocktailDB API to generate a random cocktail.
+There are currently no filtering options.
+Every button-press or re-load of the page will yield a new drink.
+The page displays the drink's name, an image, the ingredients, and instructions.
 All content on the webpage pulls from the API except for the header, button, and accompanying text.
 A new drink is generated on each button press.